In Pandemic Downturn, Canada's Drive For Guaranteed Basic Income Picks Up Speed

 Amid Jump In Coronavirus Infections, Canada Issues New Restrictions

-"I've always felt a bit of anxiety when it comes to money and it was nice to just have some sort of basis to rely on," says Barkshire, who used it to pay for rent and food while she job-hunted.
+"I've always felt a bit of anxiety when it comes to money, and it was nice to just have some sort of basis to rely on," says Barkshire, who used it to pay for rent and food while hunting for jobs.

 As those emergency programs ended this month, the government has introduced more federal benefits and other spending to help workers and the economy cope during the pandemic.
-Millions of residents are out of work.
+Millions are out of work.
 Canada's unemployment rate is 9%, down from a record 13.7% in May but still one of the highest of the Group of Seven leading economies.
 Now, as pressure mounts for a longer lifeline, some Canadian lawmakers and advocates are pushing to make basic income a priority policy.

 "We have a unique opportunity to rethink the Canada of tomorrow," tweeted Rachel Bendayan, a member of Parliament from Montreal with Trudeau's Liberal Party.
-She sponsored a resolution to vote on the issue at the Liberal National Convention in November, designating it as their top policy priority.
+She sponsored a resolution to vote on the issue at the Liberal National Convention in November, designating it as the party's top policy priority.
 "We received enough support for our Basic Income resolution to move directly to a Convention floor vote."

 It's time to reinvent our social safety net here in Canada.— Rachel Bendayan (@RachelBendayan) September 13, 2020